ARM-software/psa-api/doc/fwu/api/api.rst

       *  During preparation of a new firmware image, the implementation is not required to extract version information from the firmware image manifest:

          -  This information might not be available if the firmware image has not been completely written.
          -  The update service might not be capable of extracting the version information.
-For example, in the untrusted-service deployment model, verification of the manifest can be deferred until the image is installed.
-See :secref:`untrusted-service`.
+For example, in the untrusted-staging deployment model, verification of the manifest can be deferred until the image is installed.
+See :secref:`untrusted-staging`.

          If the version of an image that is being prepared is required by the update client, the update client must maintain this information locally.